maurelian/solidity-sandbox/README.md

 ## Conventions

 The whole purpose of this repo is to make it fast and easy to test stuff, and then keep the test code for future reference.
-Specific test contracts can be called with
+Specific test contracts can be chosen for testing.
+Replace `<contract name>` with full or partial contract name:

-`forge test --match-contract Test3` or even just `forge test --mc 3`
+`forge test --match-contract <contract name>` or `forge test --mc <contract name>`

 ## Creating a new test

 I don't want to have to think about avoiding contract naming collision, so each new test file is prefixed with a number, and all the contract names in that file have that same number as a suffix.

 There's now a script to generate a new file with a contract and empty test function.
-Just run the following replacing <test_name> with the test name.
-Or omit the test name for _interactive mode_.
+Just run the following replacing `<test_name>` with the name of your test (file naming conventions apply, avoid spaces).
+Or omit the test name to invoke _interactive mode_.

 ```sh
 ./newTest.sh <test name>